rollbar/docs/onboarding/nodejs.md

 The message should appear in your Rollbar dashboard within a few seconds.

-Once you've verified you have the notifier library installed, your access token works, and you can connect to Rollbar, the <a href="https://github.com/rollbar/rollbar.js" target="_blank" rel="noopener">rollbar.js</a>
+Once you've verified you have the Rollbar package installed, your access token works, and you can connect to Rollbar, the <a href="https://github.com/rollbar/rollbar.js" target="_blank" rel="noopener">rollbar.js</a>
 documentation can show you how to automatically report exceptions and log messages to Rollbar.